 BAIT/CARE teams have taken on new purpose and meaning in the wake of the Pandemic.
 Colleges and Universities are seeing more and more students coming to campus with little to no social skills, and increased anxiety and depression.
 Behavioral problems have not diminished and, in fact, have become more pronounced in the last two years.
 BAIT/CARE teams must be prepared to “connect the dots” to make sure that students do not fall between the cracks.
 More importantly, a BAIT team could recognize and prevent violence on campus, should an individual demonstrate unstable thoughts of hurting others or themselves.
 BAIT teams must focus on behavior, and be prepared to Intervene, if needed.

-Join us on December 8, 2022 when our expert presenter – Dr. Grant Azdell, Vice President for Student Affairs and Dean of Students at Randolph-Macon College and renowned consultant and author on crisis management and emergency planning – will share case studies on handling disturbing and worrisome behavior.
-He’ll provide sample scenarios on topics including behavioral warning signs, conduct or residential concerns and how they translate into greater concern for your BAIT team, and how to address potentially problematic faculty and staff behavior.
+Our expert presenter – Dr. Grant Azdell, Vice President for Student Affairs and Dean of Students at Randolph-Macon College and renowned consultant and author on crisis management and emergency planning – shares case studies on handling disturbing and worrisome behavior.
+He provides sample scenarios on topics including behavioral warning signs, conduct or residential concerns and how they translate into greater concern for your BAIT team, and how to address potentially problematic faculty and staff behavior.
 You’ll come away with proven tools and strategies for effective response that you can implement on your campus immediately.

 Understand the risks, implement strategies to minimize liability and take an institution-wide approach to student intervention.
 You’ll be able to effectively intervene in these difficult situations proactively, compassionately, and effectively, with an integrated campus approach.

 You’ll gain specific, actionable takeaways that will help you: